MatthewWilliamNoble/CodingPortfolio/InvestigatingTheWorldOfPokemon/README.md

 *  Manipulating and merging DataFrames with pandas.
 *  Analysing and visualising data with matplotlib.
 *  Machine-learning with SciKit-Learn.
-*  Report writing.
+*  Report writing and information presentation.

 The Python files used to perform the investigation and generate the plots are included for download in the "PythonCodes" folder.

-The next two projects I will undertake seek to demonstrate more heavily machine-learning applications and applied probability and statistics.
+The next two projects I will undertake seek to demonstrate and focus more heavily on machine-learning applications and applied probability and statistics.
 These two projects are [WhoSurvivedTheTitanic](https://github.com/MatthewWilliamNoble/CodingPortfolio/tree/master/WhoSurvivedTheTitanic) and [LetsPlayAGame](https://github.com/MatthewWilliamNoble/CodingPortfolio/tree/master/LetsPlayAGame) respectively.

 All the best,
 Matthew